 I have given more time to the writing and researching, which I started so many years ago, and which I had to stop when my health became an unavoidable preoccupation.

-February 18th marks another amazing milestone in My Serrapeptase Adventure.
+February 18th marks another fantastic milestone in My Serrapeptase Adventure.
 It is the first full day of my third year without prescription medication!

 Although people might expect that I would mark January 3, which was the second anniversary of the first time I took Serrapeptase, for me, the second anniversary of freedom from prescription medication is, in some ways, even more significant.